Description du projet

 Our unprecedented manufacturing process allows for the creation tailored liners based on a 3D scan of the shape of the limb.
 Thanks to our patent-pending silicone 3D printing technology, we open the door to a new era of easily accessible and affordable perfect-fit tailored liners.

 Our first market exploration and pilot tests have shown tremendous hopes and expectations around the groundbreaking possibilities that this technology enables.
-The present project will help us bring our solution to market, and enhance our service based on customer feedback.
-On top of that, a clinical study will be performed in order to provide scientific evidence vouching for the superior performance of our products.
-This will give us crucial insights to talk with our customers and position our products.
+The present project helped us bring our solution to market, and enhance our service based on customer feedback.
+Iteratively, the solution was improved until the point where it was successfully launched on several EU markets.

 Our long term vision is to drive a paradigm shift from mass production to mass customisation in the orthopaedic industry, in order to enable everyone to enjoy the most comfortable devices possible at an affordable price.
 This truly represents bringing tomorrow’s mobility solutions... today!

 Our project brings innovation on two main fronts: technology, and business model.

 On the technological front, today, there is no method able to 3D print orthopaedic-grade silicone.
 Our 3D printing technology is therefore a first of its kind.
 Furthermore, if this technology is particularly adapted for the production of prosthetic liners, there are multiple applications (such as orthopaedic insoles, pressure therapy garments, orthoses and many more) that could be envisioned.
 This technological innovation therefore holds the potential to disrupt several fields within the orthopaedic industry.